01 – Groucho Marx dies in Los Angeles.

 14 – The film Saturday Night Fever is released in the US.

-16 – The Piccadilly line tube in London is extended from Hatton Cross to London airport.
+16 – The Piccadilly line tube in London is extended from Hatton Cross to Heathrow airport.

 23 – Cat Stevens becomes a Muslim and changes his name to Yusuf Islam.